Changing your Housework into Exercise

-Most research into housework as exercise shows that, generally, it doesn't count.
-The problem that we have is why shouldn't it?
+Most research into housework as exercise shows that it generally doesn’t count.
+The problem that we have is why shouldn’t it?
 As long as you are breaking a sweat, you’re burning calories.
-Some research even shows that the type of exercise doesn’t matter, as long as you are exerting energy for 30 minutes or more.
+Some research even shows that the type of exercise doesn’t matter, as long as you exert energy for 30 minutes or more.

-With the right ideas and a little motivation too, that means that housework can be turned into exercise quite easily.
-What’s even better is that it’s without taking a lot of time out of the day, or getting in the way of daily routines either.
+With the right ideas and a little motivation, housework can be turned into exercise quite easily.
+What’s even better is that it’s without taking a lot of time out of the day or getting in the way of daily routines, either.